ignat-z/ignat-z.github.io/_posts/2015-06-19-materialized-views.markdown

 categories: rails materialized views
 ---

 Materialized view is a object that contains the query's results.
-Unlike database table it doesn't support INSERT/UPDATE/DELETE opertaions.
+Unlike database table it doesn't support `INSERT`/`UPDATE`/`DELETE` opertaions.
 Since all this operations unsupported to update materialized view you need to call refresh view opertaion.
 In PostgreSQL materialized views support was introduced in version 9.3.
 From [PostgreSQL documentation](<http://www.postgresql.org/docs/9.3/static/sql-creatematerializedview.html>) you can see how to create materialized view.
 So, you need query that you want to materialize and... that all.

-Ok, let's see, how we can use it in rails.

-Let's assume you have next structure: books, authors and feedbacks.
-Each author has many books, each book has many feedbacks
+Let's assume you have next structure: `books`, `authors` and `feedbacks`.
+Each `author` has many `books`, each `book` has many `feedbacks`

 {% highlight ruby %}
 # author.rb